subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_NovelPeptide_Analysis/Novel_peptide_analysis.md

 > we convert this tabular report into a FASTA file.
 This can be achieved by using the Tabular to FASTA convertion tool.

 Once Blast-P search is performed, it provides with a tabular output containing “Novel peptides”.
-Now this output is further processed by comparing the Novel Peptide output with the PSM report for selecting only distinct peptides which pass these parameters:
+Now this output is further processed by comparing the Novel Peptide output with the PSM report for selecting only distinct peptides which pass these steps.

+# Analysis

 ### Query tabular (Extract novel peptides after BlastP)
 1. **Query Tabular** {% icon tool %}: Run **Query Tabular** with: